rytisss/DL-defect-classification-with-CAM-output/README.md

 pip install -r requirements.txt
 ```

 2. Check the [provided Jupyter Notebook](https://github.com/rytisss/DL-defect-classification-with-CAM-output/blob/main/CAM%20classifiers.ipynb) for training, model conversion, inference and plotting routines.
-At the end of the sample some of the images trained (overfit) on sample data [(Oliena)](https://doi.org/10.1016/j.eswa.2022.116710) will be rendered:
+At the end of the sample some of the training (overfit) on sample data [(Oliena)](https://doi.org/10.1016/j.eswa.2022.116710), some images will be rendered:

 | Image | Image+defectCAM |
 | :---: | :---: |